contagon/handbook/handbook/30-callings-in-the-church.md

 | Other ward callings | Bishopric | Bishopric | Ward members | Bishop or an assigned counselor |

 1. In rare circumstances, a ward member may need to begin service in a calling before he or she can be sustained.
 When this happens, a member of the bishopric presents the person for ratifying as soon as reasonable.
 He adapts the process described in [30.3](30-callings-in-the-church.md#303-sustaining-members-in-callings).
 This includes providing an opportunity for ward members to oppose the action.
+2. Active sealers in a temple should not be called to serve in bishoprics.
+Sealers are called under the direction of the President of the Church.

 ### 30.8.2 Branch Callings